• Skip to primary navigation

 Reason: You either poured the hot milk into the egg mixture quickly or stirred the cream irregularly.

-Solution: Pass the pastry cream through a fine mesh strainer or try to use an immersion blender with caution: it may turn the cream into liquid.
+Solution: Pass the pastry cream through a fine-mesh strainer, or use an immersion blender with caution; it may turn the cream into liquid.

 5. Heavy cream doesn't reach soft peaks